teddyboy999/teddyboy999/README.md

 - 👋 Hello there, I’m Bhushith, @teddyboy999
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on C and Python activities
+- 💞️ I’m looking to collaborate on C, Python, and Web Development activities
 - 📫 How to reach me- Use haribhushith9999@gmail.com

 <!---